 Students will be able to access their online courses the same day classes begin on campus.
 Instructors are available for telephone and personal conferences and may also be contacted via email.

 College Support for Online Learners

 Academic Advising

 For help with individual learning plans, course selection, prerequisites, transfer credits and more, call 903-463-8695.
-For more information or for a schedule of hours, please visit the Success Coaches page on the College website.
+More information on advising can be on the Advising Website (grayson.edu/gettingstarted/advising).